top of page

 Our recent studies demonstrate that stem cells are not simple passive responders to their niches, but also actively send signals to instruct the fate and behaviour of adjacent cells.
 Skin epithelial stem cells are located in the basal layer of the epithelia, and thus they are in the close vicinity of a diverse array of mesenchymal cell types.
 Signals from different epithelial stem cell pools provides niches for distinct cells in the mesenchyme, including muscle precursors (Fujiwara et al., Cell 2011), sensory nerves (Cheng et al., eLife 2018), adipocyte precursors (Donati et al., PNAS 2014) and dermal papilla fibroblasts (Tsutsui et al., Nat Commun 2021) (see top figure).
 These studies provide a novel conceptual advance in the significance of stem cell heterogeneity and compartmentalization in stem cell biology (Fujiwara et al., Dev Growth Differ 2018).
 Regionally-specialised basement membranes serve as interfaces for stem cell–niche crosstalk.

-2. Origin of stem cells and their niche
+2. Developmental origin of stem cells and their niche

 3. Skin phenotypic diversity